Axis

 Fowl

-• The anterior articular processes are present and they articulate with the facets on the posterior aspects of the dorsal arch of atlas.
+• The anterior articular processes are present, and they articulate with the facets on the posterior aspects of the dorsal arch of the atlas in fowl.

-• The body presents below the dens a concave articular area for articulation with the ventral arch of atlas.
+• The body presents, below the dens, a concave articular area for articulation with the ventral arch of the atlas.

-• The dens articulate with the occipital condyle.
+• The dens articulates with the occipital condyle.

 • The dorsal and ventral spines are present.